Accounting for Inconsistent Use of Covariate Adjustment in Group Sequential Trials

-Here we briefly describe four commonly used sample space orderings and discuss two in detail: stage-wise ordering and sample mean ordering.
-Our contribution is to modify the computations for what is considered ``as or more extreme'' in the context of the hybrid ANOVA-ANCOVA analysis, which is then used to construct p-values, confidence intervals, and point estimates.
-To calculate adjusted p-values, confidence intervals, and point estimates, we need three things: \begin{itemize}[label=--] \item The joint distribution of test statistics across stages.
+\begin{enumerate} \item The joint distribution of test statistics across stages.
 In particular, we need to know the covariance matrix between the test statistics across stages and when performing ANOVA and ANCOVA at each stage.
 In Corollary \ref{joint-statistics}, we derived this covariance matrix.
 In practice, we would select the subset of the covariance matrix that represents the tests that are needed for a particular ordering, e.g., $(Z_1^*, Z_2^*, Z_3^*, Z_4^{*C})$. \item Critical values $(l_k, u_k)$ at each stage $k$.
-The pairing of these critical values with the joint distribution of test statistics in Corollary \ref{joint-statistics} allows us to characterize the distribution of \textit{observed} test statistics.
+The pairing of these critical values with the joint distribution of test statistics in Corollary \ref{joint-statistics} allows us to characterize the distribution of observed test statistics.
 The distribution of the observed test statistics differs from the joint distribution in Corollary \ref{joint-statistics} in that only some values of the test statistics will be observed at particular stages, based on whether or not the null hypothesis was rejected at that stage.
 For example, if $(l_1, u_1) = (-4, 4)$, then the probability of observing $(z_1^* = 3, k=1)$ is exactly 0 because the null hypothesis cannot be rejected with a test statistic of 3 in the first stage.
 These critical values should be chosen so that they control type I error in the hybrid design, discussed in Section \ref{app:monitoring}. \item An sample space ordering for the two-dimensional vector $(z_k^*, k)$.
 The orderings tell us whether $(z_{k'}^*, k') \succeq (z_k^*, k)$.
 It is then used in conjunction with (1) and (2) to perform computations with the observed test statistic, i.e., $P((Z^*_{k'}, k') \succeq (z^*_k, k))$.
 We provide more information about sample space orderings and how we modify them for the hybrid design in Section \ref{sec:sample-space-orderings}. \end{enumerate}